MicrosoftDocs/windows-itpro-docs/windows/privacy/required-diagnostic-events-fields-windows-11-22H2.md

 ---

-# Required Windows 11, version 22H2 diagnostic events and fields
+# Required diagnostic events and fields for Windows 11, version 22H2

  **Applies to**

 - Windows 11, version 22H2

 Required diagnostic data gathers a limited set of information that is critical for understanding the device and its configuration including: basic device information, quality-related information, app compatibility, and Microsoft Store.